vc-adams/Belly-Button-Biodiversity-Dashboard/README.md

     6) Repeat steps 3 thru 5 for the second extension

 ### Deployment
+* View the code and the data in VSC by
+    1) Copy all the file in this repository
+    2) Open VSC
+    3) File --> Open
+    4) Select the directory where all the files are located
+    5) Select the file you would like to view in the panel on the right

+* To test the Dashboard localy
+  * If you have already copied the file in this repository skip step 1
+    1) Copy all the file in this repository
+    2) Open a terminal window
+       - For a Mac:
+           1) Open Launchpad and search for terminal.
+Alternatively, you can access the terminal by pressing ⌘ + space on your keyboard and searching for "terminal."
+       - For a Windows:
+           1) Open your computer's Start menu.
+           2) Click the Windows Image icon on the bottom-left corner of your desktop.
+           3) After opening the Start menu, type this on your keyboard to search the menu items.
+Type cmd or Command Prompt.
+Command Prompt will show up as the top result.
+           4) Click the Image titled Command Prompt app on the menu.
+This will open the Command Prompt terminal in a new window.
+    3) Create a local server to access the data files.
+       i) Inside the terminal window, map to the directory where the files from the repository are located.
+           - Example inside the quotation marks: "cd /Downloads/Belly_Button_Biodiversity_Interactive_Visualization". ii) After typing in the file path of the director and press enter. iii) Then type the text inside the quotation marks, "python -mhttp.server".
+This will allow your computer to access the data file that is located on your computer. iv) Open a web browser (preferably Google Chrome).
+       v) In the address bar of the browser type the text inside the quotation marks, "localhost:8000".
+The dashboard should pull up after you press enter. vi) When you are make sure to shutdown the server by doing to the terminal window and pressing control + c buttons simultaneously.

 Add additional notes about how to deploy this on a live system